 Experiential marketing, also known as engagement marketing, creates closer connections between consumers and brands by engrossing them in exciting and unforgettable experiences.
 Experiential marketing builds relationships, brand awareness, and trust.
-The premise is if people have a positive experience with an experiential marketing campaign then they will associate those positive emotions to the brand.
+The premise is that if people have a positive experience with an experiential marketing campaign, then they will associate those positive emotions to the brand.

-Experiential marketing campaigns break through advertising clutter and deliver messages distraction free.
+Experiential marketing campaigns break through advertising clutter and deliver messages distraction-free.
 People get to meet, experience, and create memories with brands.
-Part of the objective of experiential marketing campaigns is to inspire people to share their interactions with others which segues to word of mouth marketing.
+Part of the objective of experiential marketing campaigns is to inspire people to share their interactions with others, which segues to word-of-mouth marketing.

 Experiential marketing sparks emotions, feelings, and senses.
 At Grassroots Advertising, we have the ability to launch campaigns that target all five senses.
 We have been bringing brands to life for over 35 years.
 Here are 15 exceptional experiential marketing examples that we have launched…

 To promote the strawberry-flavored gin, Beefeater Pink, projections were combined with a strawberry-spraying scent canon to create an immersive sensory experience.
 We positioned the scent canon in a parking lot, and people would walk by the projections and instantly smell a strawberry scent that was impossible to ignore.
 To increase exposure and buzz, we also put up massive Beefeater Pink posters with 3D strawberries attached to them throughout Toronto.

 The Beefeater Pink campaign provided a unique experience by targeting smell, because most marketing campaigns overlook that sense.
 Smell is a very powerful sense that can help increase memory.
 The campaign was also extremely relevant to Beefeater Pink, with the key takeaway being strawberries.
 The Beefeater Pink campaign successfully increased brand awareness, recognition, and recall.